i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 Like the AND gate, XOR is a composite gate.
 For all gates we show the asbtract symbol used in diagrams as we introduce them, but we will continue our practice of building it from our established primitives.
 Here is a version of an XOR gate built from OR and NOT, our minecraft primitives.

-![XOR Gate in (Composite) CircuitVerse](./images/XOR-gate-composite_circuitverse.png) *Figure: The XOR gate as shown in CircuitVerse, built from OR and NOT gates.*
+![XOR Gate in (Composite) CircuitVerse](./images/XOR-gate-composite_circuitverse.png) *Figure: The XOR gate constructed in CircuitVerse using only OR and NOT gates.
+This composite design highlights how the XOR function can be achieved by creatively wiring together these basic primitives.*

 It's important to understand that this is just one of many ways to build an XOR gate.
 In Redstone engineering, as in real-world circuit design, there is often no single "correct" answer.
 Different designs might be bigger but easier to understand, or smaller but more complex.
 The design above is excellent for visualizing the underlying logic while learning.